FabianSBD/SBD-task-dependent/README.md

 # SBD-task-dependent
-This code corresponds to the preprint **"Reducing the cost of posterior sampling in linear inverse problems via task-dependent score learning"**.
+This code corresponds to the preprint **"Scalable diffusion posterior sampling in infinite-dimensional inverse problems"**.
 ## Setup

 ### Dependencies